 In select cases, such as stress fracture, failure to recognise and obtain timely surgical consultation can lead to significant morbidity and complications for the patient.

 Groin pain is a common presenting symptom for patients of widely varying ages in the primary care setting.
 Common causes include trauma and overuse injuries.
-It can also be due to referred pain from non-musculoskeletal sources (e.g., urogenital, GI, neurological).
+It can also be due to referred pain from non-musculoskeletal sources (e.g., urogenital, gastrointestinal, neurological) .
 This topic focuses on exercise- and activity-related issues.

 History and exam